 There are currently no approved anti-viral or host-directed treatments for COVID-19.
 This protocol allows reliable assessment of the effects of multiple different treatments (including re-purposed and novel drugs) on major outcomes in COVID-19.
 All patients will receive usual care for the participating hospital.

-Initially randomisation will be between four treatment arms:
+Randomisation may be between the following treatment arms (although not all arms may be available at any one time):

 No additional treatment: There are currently no approved anti-viral or host-directed treatments for COVID-19.